rust-lang/rfcs/text/0000-raw-references.md

 ```

 This also propagates out of unsafe blocks, even though a raw reference from a
 pointer can only be created within an unsafe block.
-This proposal intends not to
+This proposal explicitely
-stabilize the guarantee of the following code not invoking undefined behaviour
+does not intends stabilize the guarantee of the following code not invoking
-but focusses on nevertheless not exploiting it in MIR.
+undefined behaviour but nevertheless proposes to not exploit it in MIR until
+better tools are created in the surface language to differentiate the reference
+requirements.

 ```
 let x = unsafe { &packed.field };